tensorflow/ngraph-bridge/test/model_level_tests/models/benchmarks/test3_mobilenet/README.md

-This sub test is for mobilenet
+This sub test is for mobilenet training